"IT IS FATAL TO ENTER ANY WAR WITHOUT THE WILL TO WIN IT." - General of the Army Douglas MacArthur

 Indeed, if it were not for the tragedy which has befallen more than 1 million Kosovo ethnic-Albanians by a combination of NATO bombing and murderous Yugoslav troops, the only fitting word would be surreal.

-This is perhaps the first war in history where the priority is to avoid casualities at all cost.
+This is perhaps the first war in history where the priority is to avoid casualties at all cost.
 That is, casualties among our own forces and not among Kosvo refugees or the Serbian civilians who seem to be fair game - "collateral damage" in NATO speak - for our "smart" bombs and laser-guided missiles.

 It seems that the NATO prevailing doctrine is: If someone has to get hurt or killed, let it be civilians.
 This is a strategy hardly worthy of the "most successful military alliance of all time."

-Lest someone think we exggerate regarding this new concept of modern warfare, just look at Monday's briefing by NATO Gen. Klaus Naumann.
+Lest someone think we exaggerate regarding this new concept of modern warfare, just look at Monday's briefing by NATO Gen. Klaus Naumann.
 Speaking about the belated arrival of 23 Apache attack helicopters - which finally arrived in Albania only to have one of them promptly crash in a training accident - the Pentagon, Gen. Naumann said, is making absolutely sure that the rest of the helicopters and their crews are not placed at risk.